Wat Photivihan Sleeping Buddha (Tumpat)

-Our next destination was quite far from Tok Bali Beach where we came from.
+Our next destination was quite far from Tok Bali Beach, where we came from.
 It took us more than an hour before we reach the first Buddhist Temple listed in our Itinerary – The Wat Photivihan Buddhist Temple in Tumpat, Kelantan.

-Wat Photivihan is a famous Buddhist temple which is located in Tumpat district, in the state of Kelantan in Malaysia.
+Wat Photivihan is a famous Buddhist temple located in Tumpat district, in the state of Kelantan in Malaysia.
 This temple is known for housing a 40m statue of sleeping Buddha.
 The reclining statue is the longest of its kind in Southeast Asia.

-Wat Photivihan temple is located at around 15km from Kota Bharu, the capital city of the state of Kelantan.
+Wat Photivihan temple is located at around 15km from Kota Bharu, the capital city of Kelantan.
 The construction of the 40m statue started in 1973 and was completed in 1979.

-The state of Kelantan is often referred to as ‘Cradle of Malay Culture’ and has Muslims as its predominant population.
-Despite of being an Islam following area, the state accommodates an extensive array of Wats (Temples).
+Kelantan’s state is often referred to as ‘Cradle of Malay Culture’ and has Muslims as its predominant population.
+Despite being an Islam following area, the state accommodates an extensive array of Wats (Temples).

-There are almost 25 Buddhist temples in Tumpat alone but due to lack of time, we decided to visit only two of them.
-A large majority of travelers who visits Kota Bharu are enjoying its museums, delicious food and traditional architecture and most tourists are paying a visit to the legendary Wat Photivihan Buddhist temple.
+Many travelers who visit Kota Bharu enjoy its museums, delicious food, and traditional architecture, and most tourists are paying a visit to the legendary Wat Photivihan Buddhist temple.

 Wat Photivihan is certainly one of the most visited temples in the state of Kelantan.
-The statue of the reclining Buddha is the second longest of its kind in the world and thousands of tourists visit the temple each year to admire the beauty of the statue and for offering prayers.
+The statue of the reclining Buddha is the second-longest of its kind in the world, and thousands of tourists visit the temple each year to admire the beauty of the statue and for offering prayers.

-There are several interesting places to dine around the temple and tourists will be able to find several unique delicacies there.
-The ambience of the temple is quite soothing and peaceful… something you experience in some tourist destinations.
+There are several interesting places to dine around the temple, and tourists will find several unique delicacies there.
+The ambiance of the temple is quite soothing and peaceful… something you experience in some tourist destinations.

 *This trip was sponsored by ZestAir and Tourism Malaysia!